twosigma/kubernetes/examples/experimental/persistent-volume-provisioning/README.md

 ## Persistent Volume Provisioning

-This example shows how to use experimental persistent volume provisioning.
+This example shows how to use dynamic persistent volume provisioning.

 ### Prerequisites